You are here

 If you're looking for ways to create a safety and health program in your workplace, or to update an existing program, CPWR has a variety of useful resources:

-- The Foundations for Safety Leadership program is an OSHA-30 approved training module that provides construction foremen and other lead workers with the skills and information they need to become effective safety leaders who are able create a strong jobsite safety climate.
+- The Foundations for Safety Leadership program (FSL) is an OSHA-30 approved training module that provides construction foremen and other lead workers with the skills and information they need to become effective safety leaders who are able create a strong jobsite safety climate.
+An Intro to Foundations for Safety Leadership (FSL) On-Demand Webinar provides background on the FSL and what it covers.

 - CPWR's Worksheets and a Rating Tool to Help You Strengthen Jobsite Safety Climate is a workbook developed based on recommendations and input from stakeholders.
 These practical tools can be used by contractors to improve safety climate on their jobsites.